dungeons-of-moria/umoria/README.md

 computer systems such as MS DOS, "Classic" Mac OS (pre OSX), Amiga, and Atari ST has been removed.

-_Note: there are no intentional game play changes in this release._
+_Note: there are no intentional game play changes in the 5.7.x releases._

-A great deal of _code restoration_ has also been undertaken in the hope to aid future development of the game.
-Examples of tasks completed so far include reformatting the source code with the help of `clang-tidy` and `clang-format`, modernizing the code to use standard C types, and fixing all warnings while compiling against recent versions of GCC and Clang.
+A great deal of _code restoration_ has been undertaken in the hope of aiding future development of the game.
+Examples of refactoring completed so far include reformatting the source code with the help of `clang-tidy` and `clang-format`, modernizing the code to use standard C types, and fixing all warnings while compiling against recent versions of GCC and Clang.